Prisoner Rights

 • The extended isolation that officials knew was causing serious psychological harm

 It’s worth understanding how this standard shifts based on a person’s custody status.
-For convicted prisoners, the Eighth Amendment applies.
+For convicted inmates, the Eighth Amendment applies.
 For pretrial detainees, the Fourteenth Amendment’s objective reasonableness standard — established in Kingsley v.
 Hendrickson (2015) — applies, and it’s generally more plaintiff-friendly because it doesn’t require proof of subjective bad intent.
 The same principle applies in excessive force cases under our Excessive Force practice, where the constitutional standard also shifts based on custody status.

-The HALT Solitary Confinement Act
+The HALT Solitary Confinement Act — A State Law Example

 New York enacted one of the most significant prison reform laws in the country when it passed the Humane Alternatives to Long-Term Solitary Confinement Act (HALT Act) in 2021, effective March 31, 2022.
 The law transformed the legal landscape for solitary confinement claims in New York state prisons and county jails.